What is Jim Crane's net worth?

 In addition to owning CCG, he is also a shareholder in Western Gas Holdings and Crane Worldwide Logistics, LLC, and he is also the director of Fort Dearborn Life Insurance Company and Champion Energy Holdings, LLC.
 He is also the top-ranked CEO golf player in the nation, and owns The Floridian National Golf Club.
 Golf Digest ranked Jim Crane as the #1 CEO golfer.

-Pebble Beach Home: In 2017, Jim Crane listed his gorgeous Pebble Beach mansion for sale for $37.9 million.
+In 2017, Jim Crane listed his gorgeous Pebble Beach mansion for sale for $37.9 million.
 He lowered the price to $29 million and then $25 million.
-He did not ultimately find a buyer (as of this writing).
+He sold the home in August 2020 for $21 million.
 He bought the house two decades ago for $5.5 million.